REGISTRATION

 No, simply follow the course map on your app, the markers along the way and the instructions of our volunteers along the route and you won't get lost :)

-We will have one checkpoint at Rose Bay, which is roughly at half-way.
+We will have one major checkpoint with timing mat at Rose Bay, which is roughly at half-way.
 Refer to our maps section on the website for details.
 There are plenty of public water fountains as well as cafe shops along the route, allowing you to have a rest to hydrate and refuel.
-Remember this is not a race, so enjoy the hike, the view and camaraderie along the way and have regular rests.
+There will also be two additional saftey stops with a timing mat in between, to allow us to keep track of all the participants.
+Remember this is not a race, so enjoy the walk, the view and camaraderie along the way and have regular rests.

 Can I go to a local café along the way for some refreshments and then rejoin the walk again?